 An important prerequisite to be able to derive a correct distance from a Tully-Fisher analysis is its application to a complete sample.
 As pointed out by Teerikorpi (Teerikorpi 1984) any limiting magnitude leads to a more gentle slope in the Tully-Fisher relation and therefore yields a distance smaller than the true value.
-This sample incompleteness bias or Malmquist bias, as it's also called sometimes, despite not fully correct, has plagued the Tully-Fisher studies for a long time and led for example Aaronson to the conclusion that the Tully Fisher relation might be curved (Aaronson et al. 1986).
+This sample incompleteness bias or Malmquist bias, as it is also called sometimes, despite not fully correct, has plagued the